aatif-khan-qa-28/home-test-dockerized/Readme.md

 ---

-## **CI/CD with GitHub Actions**

-This repository includes a GitHub Actions workflow (`.github/workflows/playwright.yml`) that:
-1. Builds and runs the `webapp` and Playwright containers.
-2. Executes the Playwright tests.
-3. Automatically triggers on every push to the `main` branch or pull request.

-To enable the workflow:
-1. Push your code to a GitHub repository.
-2. The workflow will run automatically for every push or pull request.

----

 ## **Configuration**

 ### **Playwright Configuration**
-The Playwright configuration is defined in `playwright.config.ts`.
+The Playwright configuration is defined in `playwright.config.js`.
 Key options include:
 - `baseURL`: URL of the application under test.
 This is set via the `BASE_URL` environment variable.
 - `headless`: Set to `true` for non-GUI environments.
 - `screenshot`: Captures screenshots for failed tests.